MicrosoftDocs/power-automate-docs/articles/email-triggers.md

 ## Trigger a flow based on an email's subject

-In this walk-through, we create a flow that sends a push notification to your mobile phone if the subject of any new email has the word "lottery" in it.
+In this walkthrough, we create a flow that sends a push notification to your mobile phone if the subject of any new email has the word "lottery" in it.
 Your flow then marks any such email as *read*.

-Note: While this walk-through sends a push notification, you're free to use any other action that suits your workflow needs.
+Note: While this walkthrough sends a push notification, you're free to use any other action that suits your workflow needs.
 For example, you could store the email contents in another repository such as a Google Sheet or a Microsoft Excel file stored on Dropbox.

 Ok, let's get started: